typegoose/typegoose/docs/guides/faq.md

 ### Why is `_id` `unknown`?

-It is very likely that your class is just empty, and typescript somehow does not correctly match that and treats it like a generic object.
+Your class is likely just empty, and typescript somehow does not correctly match that and treats it like a generic object.

 Example: